JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Starting time is different if filtering by stream?
-(GPS on hero7b sample)
 - Set starting time, at least for After Effects data (in the date stream) Add null samples at the beginning if no data?
 - Report bugs in mgjson schema (hasExpectedFrequecyB, #/definitions/dyamicDataType, occuring)
 - Unit test padding, deduceHeaders, bigstr
 - Unit tests for presets